Intervue/Data-structures-algorithms-for-interviews/README.md

 - returning a function in recursion which is called will ultimately end of returning the base value which has to be returned
 - Sometimes if the algo seems to be complicated move to a generalized format where the result is assumed to be N and you are solving it for some x by going from solution to problem, and then try to figure out the algo. (refer question 28.c for more clarification)
+- Circular array can be used to implement a queue.
+Here the increment is not done just by incrementing by 1, but is done by incrementing by 1 and taking mod with array size.
+Like this you keep rotating the array.
+Refer question 2 stacks and queue for more info

 ### For Linked Lists: (methods that can be applied)
 - Use multiple variables to not loose track of the linked list and keep moving them ahead in a manner such that various operations can be done on a linked list